Materials Engineering and the 'science of stuff'

 As one of the newest faculty members in the Department of Electrical and Computer Engineering (ECE) at Ohio State, Associate Professor Hongping Zhao specializes in such materials research.

-All technology is made from some form (or combination) of metals, ceramics, semiconductors, polymers or even biomaterials, all advancing science daily.
+Technological devices are all made from some form (or combination) of metals, ceramics, semiconductors, polymers or even biomaterials, each advancing the capabilities of science daily.
 In its most basic explanation, the study of materials is often called the "science of stuff."

 Zhao said Ohio State is an excellent place for her to maximize her potential and make the greatest contributions to the field of semiconductor materials science and device technologies, as it's one of the top five universities currently advancing the field.